Classic UI

 Autofocus sound and shutter sound

-You can enable/disable autofocus event system and shutter sounds using setters in ScanbotCameraXView
+You can enable/disable system shutter sounds using setters in ScanbotCameraXView

 .